helios-language/helios/README.md

-note: the helios language spec will only allow either tabs or 42 spaces/tab.
+note: The helios language spec will only allow either tabs or 42 spaces/tab.
 The default 4 spaces per tab    will not be allowed as tabs are clearly superior.